-Completed Unit Sign-Off: All control items should be inspected with a written sign-off.
+Completed unit sign-off: All control items should be inspected with a written sign-off.
 All labels should be inspected and signed off, including verification that the information on the labels is correct.
 All appropriate systems should be checked for leaks.
 A road test should be performed to verify that all systems are operating correctly.
 All systems and functions that were provided by Ford should be checked to make sure that they function correctly after the build process.

-The modifier's Process and Quality Assurance Systems should also assure that appropriate training is provided to the employees.
+The modifier's Process and Quality Assurance Systems should also make sure that appropriate training is provided to the employees.